 Students are responsible for observing all published deadlines in order to graduate in a given semester.
-Students must be registered for 3 credits of GEO6791 in the semester they graduate (fall or spring).
-Remember that most faculty are only paid Aug 15 - May 15 and are not available for summer defenses.
+Students must be registered for a minimum of 3 credits of GEO6791 in the semester they graduate (Fall or Spring).
+Remember that most faculty are only paid Aug 15 - May 15 and are not available for Summer defenses.
 Plan accordingly.

-Students should schedule a Graduation Check with the Graduate coordinator at least two semesters prior to the semester they plan to graduate.
+Students should schedule a Graduation Check with the Graduate Coordinator at least two semesters prior to the semester they plan to graduate.